HarshCasper/Rotten-Scripts/Python/CONTRIBUTION-GUIDELINE.md

 We recommend that screenshots and images be added as test cases for better understanding of code.
-But as the size of repository is getting out of hand, we suggest that these images be first hosted on a cloud hosting service like Imgur, ImageShack etc. FOr more information read our styling guide.
+But as the size of repository is getting out of hand, we suggest that these images be first hosted on a cloud hosting service like Imgur, ImageShack etc. For more information read our styling guide.

 #### Security Vulnerabilities